Plymouth

-Plymouth (/ˈplɪ.məθ/ PLIM-əth) is a port city and unitary authority in Devon, South West England.
-It is located on Devon's south coast between the rivers Plym and Tamar, about 36 mi southwest of Exeter and 193 mi southwest of London.
-It is the most populous city in Devon.
+Plymouth (/ˈplɪ.məθ/ PLIM-əth) is a port city and unitary authority in Devon, England.
+It is located on the county's south coast between the rivers Plym and Tamar, about 36 mi south-west of Exeter and 193 mi south-west of London.
+It is the most populous settlement in Devon.

-Plymouth's history extends back to the Bronze Age, evolving from a trading post at Mount Batten into the thriving market town of Sutton, which was formally re-named as Plymouth in 1439 when it was made a borough.
-The settlement has played a significant role in English history, notably in 1588 when an English fleet based here defeated the Spanish Armada, and in 1620 as the departure point for the Pilgrim Fathers to the New World.
+Plymouth's history extends back to the Bronze Age, evolving from a trading post at Mount Batten into the thriving market town of Sutton, which was formally renamed Plymouth in 1439 when it was made a borough.
+The settlement has played a significant role in English history, notably in 1588 when an English fleet based here defeated the Spanish Armada and in 1620 as the departure point for the Pilgrim Fathers to the New World.
 During the English Civil War, the town was held by the Parliamentarians and was besieged between 1642 and 1646.
-In 1690 a dockyard was established on the River Tamar for the Royal Navy and Plymouth grew as a commercial shipping port throughout the Industrial Revolution.
+In 1690, a dockyard was established on the Tamar for the Royal Navy and Plymouth grew as a commercial shipping port throughout the Industrial Revolution.